apolat2018/LSAT/README.md

 # *Landslide Susceptibility Assessment tool* (LSAT)
 Firstly you should prepare reclassed landslide factor rasters.They should be same sizes and same resolutions.Prepared raster files must be shown in below.
 IMPORTANT: All parameter files should be in same folder.
-The name of the parameter raster files must begin with "rec". rec_aspect, rec_slope etc.
+There should be no files other than factor raster files in this folder.
+The name of the parameter raster files must begin with "rec". rec_asp, rec_slp etc. Please do not use too long file names.

+Landslide file must be polygonal type as shapefile format.\
+Also, the area file must be polygonal type as shapefile format.

  <p>
   <img width="1024" height="2048" src="https://github.com/apolat2018/LSAT/blob/master/rasters_image.jpg"><p>